oplS17projects/RCat/Demo.md

 - At evaluation our machine object will create a list of ports to scan.
 This list will be mapped over by the individiual scan procedure, which will create a threaded connection attempt against the IP and port.
 Our lists of open ports will be filtered over by the accessor procedures of the machine object to return appropriate information about the machine. ie (machine1 'open-port? '(22 80)) will filter our list of open ports for port 22 and port 80.
-The result will be applied to another filter which maps over a list of pairings between ports and services and returns the matching port and service of opened ports.
+The result will be applied to another filter which maps over a list of pairings between ports and services and returns the matching port and service of opened port

-> Will you use object-orientation?
-How?
-- Machine objects are the fundamental building block of our project.
-Ideally we would like to be able to differentiate individual machines from subnets or ranges of machines.
-192.168.1.1 vs 192.168.1.1/24

 > Will you use functional approaches to processing your data?
 How?
 - The intent is to recurse across all of our data structures during evaluations.
 We will actively be avoiding using set! in favor of creating data structures that we rucurse across.